Emerging

 Cape Town

 Cape Town is a port city and is the legislative capital South Africa.
-The city is becoming a magnet for investment and tourism and ranks as a contender in the investor attractiveness theme.
+The city is becoming a magnet for investment and tourism and ranks as a contender in the Investor Attractiveness theme.
 Record high visitation to the city is driving demand for greater development, attracting property developers, investors and businesses to the city.
 The city, does, however, have specific urban management challenges that will constrain growth - namely the limitations of the power grid and water availability.

 Aspiring Icon